 In 2012, Kearns Mancini began working on a design for a seven-storey mid-rise residential building located in the growing community of Leaside.
-Currently undergoing site-plan approval, the project is expected to begin construction in 2015.

 The Town of Leaside was designed in 1912 to become a “model town” with the intention of becoming the “new Rosedale” with plans for residential, commercial and town centre areas.
 The Upper House is located in the area originally intended for the town centre, on a prominent street corner, allowing the building to become a gateway into the neighbourhood.
 The building is designed to accomodate the shift from single-family dwelling to multi-unit housing, tailoring most specifically to dwellers who are downsizing their space and want to be part of an active community.